 Effective communication begins when clients walk through the door.
-If clients book online, communication starts when they check in at reception at the designated hour.
+If clients book online, communication starts when they check-in at the reception desk at the designated hour.
 A new client may be apprehensive, especially if this is their first massage.
-You’ll want to immediately put them at ease with a warm greeting.
+You’ll want to put them at ease with a warm greeting immediately.

-Next comes the intake session that is give and take.
-The goal of the intake session is to find out what pain or discomfort a client is experiencing and what are their treatment goals.
+Next comes the intake session that is given and take.
+The intake session's goal is to find out what pain or discomfort a client is experiencing and what are their treatment goals.
 In addition to talking, you’ll want to look for nonverbal communication cues from clients to make sure you uncover any concerns or apprehension about the session that they feel uncomfortable discussing.
-As an example, some clients may be uncomfortable about disrobing but are too embarrassed to raise the issue.
-Look for the nonverbal cues and you’ll see the discomfort on their face or in their body language.
-Discuss draping and find out if there are parts of their body, in particular, they prefer you don’t touch and others that they want you to focus on.
+For example, some clients may be uncomfortable about disrobing but are too embarrassed to raise the issue.
+Look for the nonverbal cues, and you’ll see the discomfort on their face or in their body language.
+Discuss draping and find out if there are parts of their body, particularly, they prefer you don’t touch and others that they want you to focus on.

 Intake should focus on a client’s:

 - Area of pain

 - General health to determine what might be underlying an issue

 - Mental state if stress is the reason for the treatment

 - Current actions to address pain or stress/anxiety